yukondude/Twempest/README.md

                           Required, unless the ID has already been recorded in the config path directory after a previous run of Twempest.
+  -k, --skip TEXT         Skip any rendered tweets that contain this regular
+                          expression pattern.
   -V, --version           Show version and exit.
   -h, --help              Show this message and exit.
 ```